csci104/site/homework/index.md

 There will be **6 assignments**.
 In CSCI 104L we do not accept late submissions (except as outlined below).
 We  do realize that as a student, things will come up and other classes may need more focus on certain weeks.
 While 7-10 days per assignment should allow you to finish on time if you **start early** and **work consistently**, we have a flexible due-date policy that allows for submitting assignments within 5 days of the due date with minimal penalty.
 For each of the first five days **after** the due date you may submit an assignment with a penalty of 1% per day (for a total of 5% on the last day).
 After five days, there are no late submissions.

 In this age of COVID, we realize that being sick or having sick family may preclude you from working on your assignments as you would be able to otherwise.
-If a confirmed COVID-related illness or other emergency occurs, please fill out [this form]({{site.data.urls.extension_form}}) and make a private note on [edStem]({{site.data.urls.discussion}}) to inform the course staff and we will try our very best to work out a flexible plan for completing the assignment. **Note:** A minor illness, injury or other incident a few days before the deadline or a trip home to see family does not qualify for an extension.
+If a confirmed COVID-related illness or other emergency occurs, please fill out [this form]({{site.data.urls.extension_form}}){:target="_blank"} and make a private note on [edStem]({{site.data.urls.discussion}}){:target="_blank"} to inform the course staff and we will try our very best to work out a flexible plan for completing the assignment. **Note:** A minor illness, injury or other incident a few days before the deadline or a trip home to see family does not qualify for an extension.
 Start early anticipating that things may come up closer to the deadline.
 If you have not started early and ask for an extension, your request may be rejected.
 Commit and push your intermediate work often as a record of your effort on an assignment.

 For non-emergency issues (especially those close to the deadline), extensions are generally not applicable.
-Instead, **your late days** are available and should be used for such circumstances.
+Instead, **1% per day late-submission days** are available and should be used for such circumstances.

 As a reward for starting early coding assignments turned in early will receive a 5% bonus.
 "Turned in early" means the assignment was marked-as-complete on Codio and the autograding script awarded full marks **before** the day of the deadline.
 Said another way, if you finish your assignment with full marks before the due date (not time) you will receive the bonus.
 This means you can earn up to 105% of the points on the homework portion of the course.